 The leg is allowed to fall and the hamstring muscle catches the leg before it falls to the horizontal.
 It may take a while to get used to this one.
 The athlete must stay relaxed as the leg falls under the influence of gravity and only contracts the hamstring muscles to prevent the foot landing.
 This starts to work the muscles eccentrically with a very light dynamic training effect.

-This should be done pain free both during, afterwards as well as the next day.
+This should be done pain-free both during, afterward as well as the next day.
 A little bit of natural muscle soreness the following day is OK but if it is uncomfortable then take a step back.
 Again begin with 1 set of 10 reps and build up each day to 3 sets of 15 reps.
 An ankle weight can be used to increase the load on the muscle.

-The athlete lies on their back, knees bent and pushes the hips upwards to work the gluteual miuscles and hamstrings.
-Use both feet on the floor pushing up to begin with.
+The athlete lies on their back, knees bent and pushes the hips upwards to work the gluteal muscles and hamstrings.
+Use both feet on the floor pushing up, to begin with.
 Hold the position briefly and then lower.
 Begin with 3 sets of 8 reps building to 3 sets of 12 reps then progress the exercise to single leg bridges.

 Single leg bridges are done in the same way ensuring you squeeze the gluteal muscles and aim to maintain a straight line from the shoulder on the ground to the knee at the top point of the exercise.
 Again, begin with 3 x 8 reps and build up.

 This is a deceptively difficult exercise which works the hamstring muscles specifically in a very contracted close range of movement.
 One end of a resistance band is tied to a fixed point or held by a partner and the other end secured to the foot.
 The athlete pulls the heel into the buttocks contracting the hamstring muscle to do so.
 Aim for 3 sets of 8 reps to begin building up to 3 sets of 12 or 15.

 Single leg hip extensions